 ¬ University community Includes all academic staff and colleagues, administrators and support staff as outlined and defined in Recruitment Policy (Appendix A and Appendix B) as well as third party contractors, visiting speakers, volunteers, professors emeriti, undergraduate students, graduate students, postdoctoral fellows and visitors to campus.
 Disclose/Disclosure A verbal or written report or account by any person to a member of the University community that they have experienced sexual violence.
-Usually a written report or statement alleging sexual violence misconduct made to a University official under a University process the purpose of initiating an investigation and resolution process.
-Any sexual act or act of a sexual nature, or act targeting sexuality, whether physical or psychological, committed without consent.
+Complaint Usually a written report or statement alleging sexual violence misconduct made to a University official under a University process for the purpose of initiating an investigation and resolution process.
+Sexual violence Any sexual act or act of a sexual nature, or act targeting sexuality, whether physical or psychological, committed without consent.
 This includes, but is not limited to the following: a.
 Sexual Assault - Any form of sexual contact without consent.
-This can include unwanted or forced kissing, fondling, vaging or anal penetration or touching, or oral sexual contact. b.
-Sexual Harassment - as defined in the UAPPOL Discrimination, Harassment and Duty to Accommodate Policical Contact at another person that causes reasonable fear or Complaint misconduct made to a University official under a University process for Sexual violence whether physical or psychological, committed without consent.
-This includes, but is not limited to the following: This can include unwanted or forced kissing, fondling, vaginal b.
-Sexual Harassment - as defined in the UAPPOL Discrimination, Harassment and Duty to Accommodate Policy.
+This can include unwanted or forced kissing, fondling, vaginal or anal penetration or touching, or oral sexual contact. b.
+Sexual Harassment - as defined in the UAPPOL Discrimination, Harassment and Duty to Accommodate Policy. c.
+Stalking - Repeated unwanted contact or communication directed at another person that causes reasonable fear or concern for that person's safety or the safety of others known to them.
+The harm may be physical, emotional, or psychological, or related to the personal safety, property, education, or employment of an individual.
 Stalking can occur physically (such as watching and monitoring, pursuing or following, making threatening or obscene gestures, sending unsolicited gifts), electronically (for example, continuously commenting or contacting via social media, surveillance, letters, text messages, emails or phone calls), and/or through a third party. d.
 Indecent Exposure - Exposing one's genitals, buttocks and/or breasts or inducing another to expose their own genitals, buttocks and/or breasts in non-consensual circumstances, in person or electronically.
 Voyeurism - Surreptitiously observing and/or recording another individual's full or partial nudity or sexual activity without the knowledge and consent of all parties involved. f.
 Distribution of Intimate Images - Includes showing, sharing, distributing or streaming of images, video or audio recording of a sexual activity or full or partial nudity of oneself or other members of the University community, without the consent of all the recipient(s) and/or other member(s) of the University community who is/are the subject of the image or recording, or the threat to do the same.